LEWES CROWN COURT

 Mrs. Day has taken some photographs over the years; they may be somewhat

-selective but at exhibit KPD/2, photographs 2 and 3, taken in January 1996
+selective but at exhibit KPD/2, photographs 2 and 3, taken in January 1996 certainly

 show water in watercourse No.2.
 We do not think that the water shown in photograph

-1 of KPD/2 is evidence of water flowing in watercourse No.1, it is water
+1 of KPD/2 is evidence of water flowing in watercourse No.1, it is water below the

-culvert at point I, which was then blocked, but it is therefore likely that
+culvert at point I, which was then blocked, but it is therefore likely that this water had

-either backed up from the stream, which had previously flooded up, or it
+either backed up from the stream, which had previously flooded up, or it was simply

 collected rainfall